amanda-wegrzynkiewicz/useful_commands/README.md

 # useful_commands
-A collection of useful terminal and GIT commands, small scripts also.
+A collection of useful terminal, GIT, docker and bash commands, small scripts also.